 Moreover, algorithms dynamically adjust their trading parameters, such as position size and leverage, based on prevailing market conditions and risk metrics.
 For instance, during periods of heightened volatility or uncertainty, algorithms may reduce position sizes or increase risk controls to minimize exposure to adverse market movements.

-Stop-loss mechanisms are another critical component of risk management in algorithmic trading.
+Stop-loss mechanisms are another critical component of risk management in algo trading.
 These mechanisms automatically trigger the liquidation of positions or suspension of trading activity when predefined loss thresholds are breached.
 By enforcing discipline and limiting losses, stop-loss mechanisms help safeguard capital and prevent catastrophic drawdowns.

 Algorithmic Trading for Retail Traders